-We all know the significant financial challenges we face.
+The challenges we face are significant.
 However, in developing new ways of working we will still cleave to our values of equality, protecting the delivery of public services, and supporting the most vulnerable.
-We are also committed to ensuring we continue to enable the provision of decent homes and working to maintain a buoyant economy.
+We are also committed to ensuring we continue to enable the provision of decent homes despite the difficult wider economic position impacting on new house building and are working to maintain a buoyant economy.
+This will include us starting work to build council houses again for the first time in more than 20 years.